mauro-milella/SFML-Blueprints/README.md

 # SFML-Blueprints
-Sleek implementations of some general purpose Game Development concepts
+Sleek implementations of some general purpose Game Development concepts.